 Run system to fill the tanks.
-Check system for normal operation.
-If OK, listen for the Clark Pump to "shift" then immediately turn off the power.
+Check system for normal operation, then with the system running, move the flush valve to the "flush" position.
+Watch for the feed pressure to drop and restabilize, wait 30 seconds and then shut down the system.
+When turning off the system, listen for the Clark Pump to "shift" then immediately turn off the power.
 There is a small chance that the Clark Pump will be left in a stalled condition if it is shut down during a "shift".
-Make sure that the ship's pressure water system is on, then start the flush cycle with the backflush momentary switch on the main or remote panel.
-When the system turns itself off, service the pre-filters and strainer if necessary.
+Service the pre-filters and strainer if necessary.
 In moderate climates, the system can be left unflushed for one to two days.
 In hot conditions, flush the system after each use.